 2. Choose a Midwife

 At this stage, you need to think like the Avengers and assemble your team!
-Your best bet for lessening any risk to your baby through a home birth is by employing a certified nurse midwife (CNM).
+Your best bet for making sure things run smoothly during a home birth is employing a certified nurse midwife (CNM).

 There are also certified midwives (CMs), who complete a graduate level midwife program too.
 But the difference between a CM and a CNM is that they didn’t study nursing.
 CMs are highly trained providers who pass the same certification exam by the American Midwifery Certification Board as a CNM.
-They are not available in all states yet (uld strongly consider empl).
+They are not available in all states yet.

 To make things even more confusing, there are certified professional midwives (CPMs) too.
 CPMs have been tested by the North American Registry of Midwives, but are not required to have entered the midwife program with any nursing experience or background.
 These professionals are not linked to hospitals — they work with birth centers and in home births only.

 If you are set on a home birth, you should strongly consider employing a CNM as they have nurse training and more overall medical experience than other types of midwives.
-Because home births carry a risk of higher neonatal mortality rates, you should get as much experience and training on your side as possible (source).
+It makes sense to get as much experience and training on your side as possible (source).

 What To Ask Your Potential Midwife: